Contents

 A walking stick can be used to gently push aside vegetation or other obstacles to help you see where you’re stepping and avoid accidentally stepping on a snake.

-Snakes are attracted to areas where there are rodents or other prey, so keep your campsite clean and free of food scraps or garbage.
+Snakes are attracted to areas with rodents or other prey, so keep your campsite clean and free of food scraps and garbage.

 If you need to walk around at night, use a flashlight to help you see where you’re going and avoid stepping on a snake.